PEM-Humboldt/biotablero-backend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You'll need nodejs v8.11+ and npm v5.6+ to run the project.
+You'll need nodejs v8.11+ and yarn to run the project.

 ### Install dependencies
-After cloning the project, install its dependencies running: `npm i`
+After cloning the project, install its dependencies running: `yarn install`

 ### Setup
 Copy the [config file](config/default.json) with the name of the environment you're running, this name needs to be the same as the env var **NODE_CONFIG_ENV**.